JaminMartin/spcs_instruments/README.md

 # Build and install (For running experiments on a lab computer)

 ## Initial setup
 **Note** this is a WIP and will change to `rye install spcs_instruments` once this is made available on PyPI.
-For now, you can get rye to install directly from GitHub.
+For now, you can get rye to install directly from GitHub until the first stable release.
 ```
 rye install spcs_instruments --git https://github.com/JaminMartin/spcs_instruments.git
 ```